anavarro9731/soap/src/readme.md

 #### Setup

 1. Create auth0 account (free level is fine)
-    1. Change the universal login to the new style from the Branding Menu, here you can set your company logo and configure any other specifics that will apply to all services
-    1. Enable MFA from the left-nav if desired
 1. Create 3 tenant(s) in that account
     1. yourorganisation-dev
     1. yourorganisation-vnext